Spark of Life Philosophy & Model of Care Creating an Exceptional Culture & Care Delivery

 Implementing the Spark of Life Philosophy at Adriel has enabled me to have a definite goal to strive for – to be recognised as an innovator in the delivery of Dementia Care in New Zealand.
 This has set us apart from other Rest Homes in New Zealand and has had the added benefit of ensuring we have a good reputation in the community of providing supportive care and reducing challenging behaviour.
 This has led to high bed occupancy and our small privately owned home remaining financially viable.

-The Spark of Life Philosophy and Whole System, has helped to create Adriel’s unique culture and care delivery.
+The Spark of Life Philosophy and Model of Care, has helped to create Adriel’s unique culture and care delivery.
 We provide genuine Person Centred Care.
 Each resident is appreciated as an individual person and supported on their own journey.
 All staff at Adriel work as a team, supporting our people with dementia: Gardeners, Maintenance People, Kitchen Staff, Carers/Supportive Partners, Cleaners, Diversional Therapists, Managers, Registered Nurses and Owner.
 Families are also included, invited and encouraged to share in the care of their loved ones.
 Everyone communicates and works together to ensure the residents remain as individual and independent for as long as possible.
 This focus is integrated into their daily support and is now the norm.

 Meaningful activities based on the Spark of Life Philosophy are provided for residents which give them purpose, motivation, opportunity for reminiscing and boost their self-esteem.
 They have reason to get out of bed in the morning.
 Because of this, for the last four years, we have not required the use of personal or physical restraint.